Jerinji2016/fdawg/README.md

 ### Asset Command Options

 - `asset add <asset-path>`:
-  - `--type, -t`: Type of asset (images, fonts, animations, audio, videos, json, svgs, translations)
+  - `--type, -t`: Type of asset (images, animations, audio, videos, json, svgs, misc)
   - If no type is specified, it will be determined from the file extension

 - `asset remove <asset-name>`:
-  - `--type, -t`: Type of asset (images, fonts, animations, audio, videos, json, svgs, translations)
+  - `--type, -t`: Type of asset (images, animations, audio, videos, json, svgs, misc)
   - If no type is specified, it will search for the asset in all directories

+- `asset migrate`:
+  - Migrates assets to organized folders by type (images, animations, audio, etc.)
+  - Creates a backup of all assets in assets.backup directory
+  - Automatically categorizes assets based on file type and content
+  - Recursively processes all files in nested directories
+  - Removes empty directories after migration

 ### Asset Command Examples